Tootsie Roll Industries

 Tootsie Roll Industries (/ˈtʊtsi/) is an American manufacturer of confectionery based in Chicago, Illinois.
 Its best-known products include the namesake Tootsie Rolls and Tootsie Pops.
 Tootsie Roll Industries currently markets its brands internationally in Canada, Mexico, and over 75 other countries.

 History

-In 1896, Leo Hirschfeld, an Austrian Jewish immigrant to the United States, began work at a small candy shop located in New York City owned by the Stern & Saalberg firm.
-In 1907, Hirschfeld decided he wanted a chocolate-tasting candy that would not melt in the heat, and that would be an economical artificial alternative to traditional chocolates.
-He named the candy after the nickname of his daughter, Clara "Tootsie" Hirschfeld.
+In 1896, Leo Hirschfield, an Austrian Jewish immigrant to the United States, began work at a small candy shop located in New York City owned by the Stern & Saalberg firm.
+In 1907, Hirschfield decided he wanted a chocolate-tasting candy that would not melt in the heat, and that would be an economical artificial alternative to traditional chocolates.
+He named the candy after the nickname of his daughter, Clara "Tootsie" Hirschfield.
 By this point, the company had expanded to a five-story factory.
 In 1917, the company's name was changed to The Sweets Company of America.
 It was reformed and listed on the American Stock Exchange in 1919.

-The business forced Hirschfeld out about a year later, and he started a new company, Mells Candy Corporation, also known as The Merry Mells Company.
+The business forced Hirschfield out about a year later, and he started a new company, Mells Candy Corporation, also known as The Merry Mells Company.
 Owing to health and family issues, he died from suicide in 1922.